Larry Foote: Tampa Bay Buccaneers

 On January 12, 2019, Foote agreed to terms with the Tampa Bay Buccaneers to become their outside linebackers coach, rejoining the staff of Bruce Arians.
 Foote earned his first Super Bowl title as a coach and third Super Bowl title overall when the Buccaneers won Super Bowl LV.
-Following the 2021 season, Foote was to be shifting roles to coaching the inside linebackers, but following Arians' resignation and the promotion of defensive coordinator Todd Bowles to head coach, Foote was named co-defensive coordinator of the Buccaneers, along with Kacy Rodgers.
+Following the 2021 season, Foote shifted roles to coaching the inside linebackers, but following Arians' resignation and the promotion of defensive coordinator Todd Bowles to head coach, Foote was named pass game coordinator of the Buccaneers.
+As Bowles retained his defensive play calling and coaching duties, he did not hire an official defensive coordinator, leaving Foote as one of two top defensive assistant coaches for Tampa Bay, along with run game coordinator Kacy Rodgers.

 Personal life

 In March 2008, Foote paid for the funeral of Mark Brown-Williams, a ten-year-old child from Detroit, Michigan, who had drowned after falling through the ice on a tributary of the Rouge River in February.
 Foote had no pre-existing personal connection to the family, but he was touched after hearing of the tragedy, as he has a son of nearly that age himself and had played on the same frozen river when he was a child.

-On June 28, 2008, Foote married Jonelle Massop.
-The couple have four children together; Jalyn, Tripp, Tramm and Mason.
-Foote also has a son, Trey, from a previous relationship.
-His mother's name is Leslie Matthews; he has two sisters, Jennifer and Ciara Matthews.